awez/amirrajan.github.com/a-dark-room/index.md

 **Dec 16, 2013: [Cara Ellison (@Carachan1)](http://caraellison.co.uk/) - Another Glimmer of Hope for A Dark Room**

-Cara Ellison a writer for a number of online gaming website mentioned that she was considering A Dark Room for her 2013 Game of the Year list.
+Cara Ellison, a writer for a number of online gaming website, mentioned that she was considering A Dark Room for her 2013 Game of the Year list.
 I reached out to her hoping she would have some kind words to write about the iOS version.
 She said she'd give the game a shot!
 I emailed her a promo code that day.
 Can't say this enough, these moments are hard to put in words.
 It's a chance for all the hard work Michael and I have put into the game to possibly pay off.
 For A Dark Room to finally make it into the lime lite.

 **Dec 17, 2013: Indie Mega Booth Does A Podcast on A Dark Room**

-Indie Mega Booth did a full length podcast on A Dark Room.
-It is incredible when 4 people can talk so long about the game.
+Another "search on Google everyday" result: Indie Mega Booth did a full length podcast on A Dark Room.
+It's hard to believe 4 people can talk so long about such a small game (it was awesome too).
 Just wonderful to hear different interpretations of the story.
 They mentioned that the iOS version of the game exists too.
 Yet again, hoping against all odds that the mention of the game would spur more downloads.
 I took the time to thank Indie Mega Booth for doing the podcast and personally thanked Maddy Myers (@samusclone) on Twitter.... such an awesome Twitter handle by the way.

 **Dec 18, 2013: [Maddy Myers (@samusclone)](http://metroidpolitan.com/) - More Connections With The Gaming Community**